 (Horticultural Training Program)**

-**The Scholarship Fund began awarding amounts to this program in 2018.
+***The BCCGC Scholarship Fund began awarding grants to this program in 2018.

 BCCGC awards are distributed to students who are contributing to the horticultural world in a variety of ways.
 Their courses range from a three-month viticulture program to masters degrees in pest management and in landscape architecture.
 In between are hands-on horticultural training programs of eight months to two years duration plus several Bachelor of Science programs in horticulture related fields.
 Here are letters from some of the 2019 award winners and we thank them for sharing their goals and dreams.